Meet the Team

 Shir Atias ,MA

-Shir is a fourth-year doctoral student in the Psy.D. program at Alliant International University, California School of Professional Psychology, with a health psychology emphasis.
-She earned her bachelor’s degree in Psychology from the University of California, Los Angeles (UCLA), where she also worked at the Center for the Developing Mind, supporting children with neurodevelopmental disorders and selective mutism.
+Shir is a fourth-year doctoral student in the Psy.D. program at Alliant International University, California School of Professional Psychology, with an emphasis in Health Psychology.
+She earned her B.A. in Psychology from the University of California, Los Angeles (UCLA), where she also gained early clinical experience working at the Center for the Developing Mind, supporting children with neurodevelopmental disorders and selective mutism.

 Shir has extensive experience providing evidence-based therapy to children, adolescents, and families.
 At Kesher Psychological Services, she offers individual therapy, family support, and psychological assessments under supervision.
-Her clinical focus includes treating anxiety disorders (such as social anxiety, generalized anxiety, and separation anxiety), OCD, ADHD, and selective mutism in children and teens.
+Her clinical focus includes treating anxiety disorders- such as social anxiety, generalized anxiety, and separation anxiety- as well as OCD, ADHD, and selective mutism in children and teens.

-She has received specialized training in Cognitive Behavioral Therapy (CBT) and Exposure and Response Prevention (ERP) for OCD.
-During her clinical training at the UCLA Semel Institute’s Child OCD, Anxiety, and Tic Disorders Clinic, Shir provided individual therapy and led structured CBT through the Coping Cat program as part of the PCAY research study.
-She also incorporates Parent-Child Interaction Therapy (PCIT) into treatment for children with behavioral challenges and selective mutism, helping strengthen the parent-child relationship and support emotional regulation.
+She has received specialized training in Cognitive Behavioral Therapy (CBT) and Exposure and Response Prevention (ERP), the gold-standard approach for treating OCD.
+During her clinical training at the UCLA Semel Institute’s Child OCD, Anxiety, and Tic Disorders Clinic, Shir delivered individual therapy and led groups using the Coping Cat program- a structured, evidence-based CBT protocol designed to help children ages 7–13 recognize and manage anxiety.
+The program teaches kids how to identify anxious thoughts, develop effective coping strategies, and gradually face their fears in a supportive and developmentally appropriate way.

-Shir is passionate about working collaboratively with families and helping young clients build confidence, resilience, and healthy coping skills.
+Shir is passionate about working collaboratively with families and helping young clients build resilience, confidence, and healthy emotional tools.
+Her therapeutic approach is warm, engaging, and deeply attuned to the developmental and relational needs of children and adolescents.

-In her free time, she enjoys spending time outdoors, traveling, playing board games, and connecting with friends and family.
+In her free time, Shir enjoys being outdoors, traveling, playing board games, and spending quality time with friends and family.